alibosworth/pakon-planar-raw-converter/readme.md

-# Pakon Planar Raw Converter
+# Pakon Planar Raw Converter (PPRC)

 This is a small script to automate the process of converting the 16-bit Planar Raw files produced by TLXClientDemo into useful images.
 Behind the scenes [ImageMagick](http://www.imagemagick.org/) is used to convert the planar file to a 16-bit TIFF and [Negfix8](https://sites.google.com/site/negfix/) is optionally used to invert/balance the negative scan.

-The result of this is "normal" looking files that contain all the data the Pakon is able to save, or optionally just dark/orange negative "linear scan" TIFF files that you can then process via tools like [Vuescan](http://www.hamrick.com/), [ColorPerfect](http://www.c-f-systems.com/Plug-ins.html).
+The result of this is "normal" looking files that contain all the data that the Pakon 135+ is able to save, or optionally just dark/orange negative "linear scan" TIFF files that you can then process via tools like [Vuescan](http://www.hamrick.com/) or [ColorPerfect](http://www.c-f-systems.com/Plug-ins.html).

 The benefit of using this workflow is that you get the full 16-bits worth of image data rather than only the 8-bit files exported by PSI.
+[Here's an example](https://alibosworth.github.io/pakon-planar-raw-converter/8bit_raw_highlight_issue/) of why using 16-bit raw files is an improvement.

 ---------------------